 In various districts of Lebanon on September 17 and 18, communication devices, including pagers and radios, detonated.
 According to official reports, 37 people were killed, and over 3,000 were injured.
 Among the victims was Iranian Ambassador to Lebanon Mojtaba Amani.

 The cause of the simultaneous explosion of thousands of devices remains unknown.
-Hezbollah, Lebanese authorities, and have blamed for the incident, while Israeli authorities have neither confirmed nor denied their involvement.
+Hezbollah, Lebanese authorities, and Iran have blamed Israel for the incident, while Israeli authorities have neither confirmed nor denied their involvement.

-spokesperson described the incident in Lebanon as a monstrous act of terrorism and an attempt to spark a major conflict.
+Russian Foreign Ministry spokesperson Maria Zakharova described the incident in Lebanon as a monstrous act of terrorism and an attempt to spark a major conflict.